thadUra/Ethereum-Tax-Stack/LOGS.md

 **7/14/2022** - *Teddy* - Set up database with proper schema for organization.
 Laid out needed functions for backend logic and APIs.
 Got EtherscanAPI working with GET requests working properly.
 **7/18/2022** - *Teddy* - Starting restructure of backend with proper formatting of file structure for readability and navigation.
 Will continue tomorrow.
 **7/23/2022** - *Teddy* - Reorganized structure of backend with routes consisting of different functions and apis needed for HTTP requests.
+**8/17/2022** - *Teddy* - Reorganized structure of index.js and moved all routes and functions to their respective files.